 Auditory Processing Disorder International Research.
 Absent otoacoustic emissions predict otitis media in young Aboriginal children: a birth cohort study in Aboriginal and non-Aboriginal children in an arid zone of Western Australia.
 To our knowledge this is the first comprehensive investigation of middle ear health (which includes hearing assessment) conducted simultaneously in young indigenous and non-indigenous children living in an urban setting, although an Australia-wide study of Aboriginal and non-Aboriginal people of all ages was conducted 30 years ago .

 Age limitations have to be considered and specially designed tests are used for different age groups.
+When evaluating children who are less than 12 years old an important step is the Pediatric Speech Intelligibility (PSI) Test.
 Effect of early onset otitis media on brainstem and cortical auditory processing.
 Adequate sensory experience is critical to the developing nervous system – for the expression as well as maintenance of sensory functions even when such functions are innately determined .

 All subjects were recruited from an academic environment and had no history of reading/language problems or neurological/psychiatric disorders.
 All were right-handed Dutch native speakers, had normal or corrected-to-normal vision and normal hearing capacity.
 Subjects gave informed written consent and all procedures were approved by the local ethics committee (Faculty of Psychology, Maastricht University).
+Stimuli Stimuli were pairs of letters (Visual, V) and speech sounds (Auditory, A) that were presented simultaneously (vowels a, e, i, y, o, u and consonants d, k, l, n, p, r, s, t, z).
+Adaptation procedure.
 Late, not early mismatch responses to changes in frequency are reduced or deviant in children with dyslexia: an event-related potential study.
 The current study asked: Do children with dyslexia show differences in their mismatch responses to frequency deviants during the MMN time window using (1) conventional amplitude measures and (2) time-frequency analysis?

 , and (3) is performance on any of these measures linked to behavioural measures of frequency discrimination, language, and literacy?
 We found that children with dyslexia did not differ from controls in their MMN responses to the frequency deviants and, surprisingly, that they showed greater levels of ITC (phase locking) in the time window corresponding to the MMN, particularly in the older group.